 Communication Chooses and applies communication strategies with consideration for the audience and context of the message to be communicated.
 (K13, S2) Consults with the teacher to clarify their role during classroom or intervention delivery.
 (S5) Combines and adapts verbal and non-verbal communication strategies to ensure learners remain engaged and achieve progress in learning.
 (K13, S2) Collaborates with the teacher proactively and adapts to changing need to ensure their activity has an impact on learning in line with the teacher's guidance.
-(S5) PassUses effective communication strategies such as active listening, empathy, examples, and visuals when interacting with learners (this is not an exhaustive list).DistinctionUses verbal and non-verbal communication strategies such as, demonstrating enthusiasm, questioning, body language and facial expressions (this is not an exhaustive list).Works with the teacher to ensure activities have an impact, and to support a range of individual needs.
-Pastoral Chooses and consistently applies behaviour management strategies in line with organisation policy, in response to learner pastoral or academic behaviour, and reflects organisational values in their own practice.
-(S3, S15, B2) Applies the use of strategies to support the mental health and well-being requirements of learners in line with organisational policy.
-(S9) Adapts and merges strategies to support the individual needs of the learner and tailor behaviour management strategies to proactively manage learner pastoral or academic behaviour.
-(S3, S15) PassBuilds positive relationships, uses open communication, and implements preventative measures to support a positive learning environment.Can identify how organisation values reflect in their practice.Promotes positive mental health and well-being through encouraging mindful activities, building trust and rapport with learners, being mindful of diverse needs, and working with stakeholders to collaborate, such as parents, and school counsellors (this is not an exhaustive list).DistinctionCombines and tailors behavioural management strategies such as positive reinforcement, nqual.

-setting clear expectations, and opportunities for reflection, (this is not an exhaustive list) to manage behaviours.
+(S5) Pass Uses effective communication strategies such as active listening, empathy, examples and visuals (this is not an exhaustive list) when interacting with learners.
+Distinction Uses verbal and non-verbal communication strategies such as, enthusiasm, questioning, body language and facial expressions (this is not an exhaustive list).
+Works with the teacher to ensure activities have impact, to support a range of individual needs.
+Pastoral Chooses and consistently applies behaviour management strategies in line with organisation policy, in response to learner pastoral or academic behaviour, and reflects organisational values in their own practice. (\$3, \$15, \$2) Applies the use of strategies to support the mental health and well-being requirements of learners in line with organisational policy. (\$9) Adapts and merges strategies to support the individual needs of the learner and tailor behaviour management strategies to proactively manage learner pastoral or academic behaviour.
+(S3, S15) Builds positive relationships, uses open communication, and implements preventative measures to support a positive learning environment.
+Can identify how organisation values reflect in their practice.
+Promotes positive mental health and well-being through encouraging mindful activities, building trust and rapport with learners, being mindful do diverse needs, and working with stakeholders to collaborate such as parents, and schools counsellors (this is not an exhaustive list).
+Distinction Combines and tailors behavioural management strategies such as positive reinforcement, setting clear expectations, and opportunities for reflection, (this is not an exhaustive list) to manage behaviours.
 Technology Selects and operates technology that supports learning, ensuring it is operated in line with organisational policy and safeguarding procedures.
 Models the safe use of technology to prepare learners to operate independently.
 (K6, S12, S13) Combines and adapts the use of different technologies in line with individual learner needs to ensure learning is accessible.
-(K6, 12) Pass Uses technology such as text-to-speech, screen readers, learning apps and programmes while supporting learners to be mindful of privacy and security following the organisation's GDPR Guidance.
+(K6, 12) Pass Uses technology such as, text to speech, screen readers, learning apps and programmes while supported learners to be mindful of privacy and security following organisations GDPR Guidance.
 Relationships and Role Modelling Interacts professionally and respectfully with others to build relationships and collaborate.
 (S7, B1, B6)